DePaul Blue Demons football: History

-The final home game for the team was on November 12, 1938, a 20–9 victory against Saint Louis at Loyola Stadium.
-DePaul finished the 1938 season with a 2–7 record.

 The statistics surrounding the program are largely incomplete due to so few records being kept in the early years.
-Despite teams being first organized in 1898, the first intercollegiate games began to be recorded around 1901.
 Made even more confusing by the fact that many of the St. Vincent's College (1898–1907) games were being played against high school teams that kept little to no statistics.
-The DePaul University Academy, operating from 1898 to 1968, also fielded a football team from 1913 to 1965.
+The DePaul University Academy, operating from 1898 to 1968, also fielded a (high school-level) football team from 1913 to 1965.
 Winning 12 Chicago Catholic League titles.
+Alumni include 1942 NFL Champion Steve Juzwik and Chicago Cardinals End Dick Evans.

+In December 1938, then-president Michael O’Connell stated that the university would be leaving the grid due to a “lack of sufficient interest to justify the cost of the football program.”
+It is largely believed that the program was cut due to a lack of student enrollment and funding brought on by the Great Depression.

 Results

-It is claimed that from 1901 to 1938 that the university team went around 100–93–17 overall.
+An article by Cam Rodriguez claims that from 1901 to 1938 that the university team went around 100–93–17 overall.
 This is uncertain pending new records being discovered.
 Despite the school no longer having a football team, they made a lasting mark on the sport.
 Producing players such as 1940 NFL Champion Chet Chesney and offensive lineman Dick Stahlman.
 Who would play in the NFL and AFL for 10 seasons, placing at the top of NFL in 1927, 1931, and winning the first NFL Championship Game in 1933.

-DePaul Field was built over by Alumni Hall starting in 1955 before being demolished in 2000.
-Replaced by the current Lincoln Park Student Center in January, 2002 at 2250 N Sheffield Avenue.
+DePaul Field was partially built over by Alumni Hall starting in 1955 before being demolished in 2000.
+Replaced by the current Lincoln Park Student Center in January, 2002 at 2250 N Sheffield Avenue as well as a parking lot that serves St. Vincent's Church.